Honeyaye59/Quiz-app/README.md

 # Quiz-app
-This is an quiz app for grade-2 students for helping with their English Subject.
+This is a quiz app for grade-2 students for helping with their English Subject.